- Anti-bullying Guidance

 Whole school policy update

-Please see below revised Whole School Policy for 2020/21 academic year, providing updates on a number of issues relating to safeguarding and takes into account the changes made to KCSiE 2020 guidance as well as the template whole school policy.
+Please see below revised Whole School Policy for 2022/23 academic year, providing updates on a number of issues relating to safeguarding, as well as the template whole school policy.
 Please note that if you wish to adopt the policy or any part of it you will need to ensure that it mirrors the safeguarding arrangements in place in the school.

 - NCC and NSCP Child Protection Referral Flow Chart [Word]

-Peer on Peer Abuse: Guidance and Model Policy
+Child on Child Abuse: Guidance and Model Policy

 Young People and Self-harm